p455w0rd/WirelessCraftingTerminal/README.md

 4. For core developer: Setup IDE
   - IntelliJ: Import into IDE and execute `gradlew genIntellijRuns` afterwards
   - Eclipse: execute `gradlew eclipse`
-5. For add-on developer: Core-Mod Detection
-  - In order to have FML detect AE and WCT from your dev environment, add the following VM Arguments to your run profile
-  - `-Dfml.coreMods.load=appeng.transformer.AppEngCore`
-  - `-Dfml.coreMods.load=net.p455w0rd.wirelesscraftingterminal.transformer.WCTCore`

 ## Contribution